 If you want to see more of Love Beach, there’s plenty more gorgeous sand and surf you can explore.
 The entire beach is about a mile long!
 Whether you want to get away from the airplanes or just take a walk, I recommend that you head east along the shore (to your right if you’re facing the water).

 You could also go west, but there’s a sign at the end of the property asking Nirvana Beach guests not to go past that point.
-All of Love Beach is free to the public to the high-tide mark, but I didn’t want to cause trouble with the neighboring resort by walking on “their” part of the beach.
+According to Bahamian law, all of Love Beach is free to the public to the high-tide mark, but I didn’t want to cause trouble with the neighboring resort by walking on “their” part of the beach.

 The section of Love Beach east of Nirvana is absolutely lovely, and during my stroll there was almost no one on it other than a few friendly people walking their dogs.

 The landscape varies if you continue to walk.
-You’ll find reef close to the shore, creating protected tidepools that would be ideal for small kids to splash in.
+You’ll find reefs close to the shore, creating protected tidepools that would be ideal for small kids to splash in.

 In some spots, the reef extends right up on the shore, but you’ll also see plenty of sections with just sand, perfect for swimming.